InteLiPlan: An Interactive Lightweight LLM-Based Planner for Domestic Robot Autonomy: Introduction

 \section{Introduction}

-In recent years, the integration of artificial intelligence (AI) into robotics has led to significant advancements in automation and autonomous systems \cite{ahn2022can,brohan2022rt,brohan2023rt,pallagani2022plansformer,liang2023code}.
-A key development in this field is the application of large language models (LLMs), such as GPT \cite{radford2019language,vemprala2023chatgpt}, LLaMA \cite{touvron2023llama,touvron2023llama2}, and Mistral \cite{jiang2023mistral}, which have proven to be powerful tools for understanding and generating human-like text.
-These models offer novel approaches for enhancing human-robot interaction and enabling more intuitive decision-making processes in robotics.
+\PARstart{I}{n} recent years, incorporating large language models (LLMs) and vision-language models (VLMs) into robotic systems as high-level planners has made remarkable progress in the Embodied AI field, with applications in domestic autonomy and robotic assistance.
+In the hierarchical multimodal frameworks, LLMs or VLMs serve as central components for scene understanding and reasoning, as well as generating action steps.
+Exploiting the reasoning abilities of these advanced models, LLM-based frameworks have shown promise in enhancing human-robot interaction and enabling intuitive decision-making in robotics.

 Despite their impressive capabilities, applying LLMs in robotics presents unique challenges \cite{wang2024large}.
 These challenges stem primarily from the constraints of robot kinematics and the dynamic nature of the environments in which robots operate.
-Additionally, integrating these generative models within the existing robotics pipelines is non-trivial, as these are usually tightly coupled systems of perception, planning, and actuation.
+Additionally, integrating these generative models like SayCan\cite{ahn2022can} within the existing robotics pipelines is non-trivial, as these are usually tightly coupled systems of perception, planning, and actuation.
+Similarly, large vision-language-action (VLA) models, such as RT-2 \cite{brohan2023rt} and $\pi_{0.5}$\cite{intelligence2025pi05visionlanguageactionmodelopenworld}, require massive datasets or offboard resources.
 Having such systems running in real-time robotic deployment also poses a significant challenge due to the computational overhead.
 Moreover, robotic motion safety and robustness are critical concerns in human-robot environments.
-Therefore, developing a general-purpose autonomous robotic system for domestic scenarios remains a challenging open problem.
+Therefore, developing a general-purpose autonomous robotic system for domestic scenarios remains a challenging and open problem.

 In this work, we propose a lightweight LLM-based framework designed for domestic robots, aiming to address the aforementioned challenges.
 Our approach reduces reliance on large-scale data and develops a robot-agnostic pipeline.
 Furthermore, we detail strategies to mitigate kinematic constraints through real-time feasibility checks, ensuring that decision-making processes facilitated by the LLM align effectively with the physical capabilities of robots.